aunnnn/ViewElements_Old/README.md

 - [BrickKit](https://github.com/wayfair/brickkit-ios), super general-purpose, built with collection view, as it should be

 ### Then Why ViewElements?
-It's easy to use and understand (I hope).
+It's easy to use and understand.
 Not much magic.
 If you know how to use UITableView, then you can get started right away.
+In essence, this framework just handles table view's datasource/delegate for you, wrapping up table cell in a viewModel (Element) so that you don't have to do those yourself.